← All articles

 A good B2B lead is a person who:

-Has a genuine problem you can solve
+Has a real problem you can solve

-Has (at least) a hint of a budget
+Has (at least) a hint of budget

 Has authority or influence